BlazejNowicki/gaussian-elimination/README.md

-## Trace theory applied for concurrently solving system of linear equations
+## Concurrently solving system of linear equations with Trace Theory